Wildfire: Natural causes

+Natural occurrences that can ignite wildfires without the involvement of humans include lightning, volcanic eruptions, sparks from rock falls, and spontaneous combustions.

 Human activity

+Sources of human-caused fire may include arson, accidental ignition, or the uncontrolled use of fire in land-clearing and agriculture such as the slash-and-burn farming.
+In the tropics, farmers often practice the slash-and-burn method of clearing fields during the dry season.

 In middle latitudes, the most common human causes of wildfires are equipment generating sparks (chainsaws, grinders, mowers, etc.), overhead power lines, and arson.

-In the tropics, farmers often practice the slash-and-burn method of clearing fields during the dry season.
-When thousands of farmers do this simultaneously, much of a continent can appear from orbit to be one vast blaze.
+Arson may account for over 20% of human caused fires, although human activities, including campfires, power line failures, and equipment use, are responsible for approximately 85% of wildfires.
+The combination of these ignition sources with dry conditions leads to more frequent and severe fires.
+However, in the 2019–20 Australian bushfire season "an independent study found online bots and trolls exaggerating the role of arson in the fires."
+In the 2023 Canadian wildfires false claims of arson gained traction on social media; however, arson is generally not the main cause of wildfires in Canada.
+In California, generally 6–10% of wildfires annually are arson.

 Coal seam fires burn in the thousands around the world, such as those in Burning Mountain, New South Wales; Centralia, Pennsylvania; and several coal-sustained fires in China.
 They can also flare up unexpectedly and ignite nearby flammable material.

 Spread

 The spread of wildfires varies based on the flammable material present, its vertical arrangement and moisture content, and weather conditions.
 Fuel arrangement and density is governed in part by topography, as land shape determines factors such as available sunlight and water for plant growth.
 Overall, fire types can be generally characterized by their fuels as follows: